sergeigribanov/bbggLimits2018/README.md

 The core code that makes the trees is `bbggLTMaker.C`.
 It is based on [TSelector](https://root.cern.ch/developing-tselector) and does not depend on CMSSW, just the ROOT.
-The goal of this code is to categorize events and make a new tree which *catID* variable, as well as *mgg* and *mjj*.
 Different type of categorizations can be done chosen by option `-c Y` The recommended option is Y = 2:
 ```
  Y = 0: 2016 tagger with categorization used in 2016 analysis (4 categories)